petterolsson/math-tests/9thgrade/squareroot-pythagoras.md

-## Math Practice Test: Square Roots and Pythagorean Theorem
+### Practice Test: Square Roots and Pythagorean Theorem

-### Square Root Problems
+#### Square Root Problems

-1. Simplify: √49
-2. Evaluate: √64
-3. Find the square root of 121.
+1. Find the square root of 144.
-4. Simplify: √81
-5. What is the value of √225?
-6. Calculate the square root of 144.
+2. Calculate the square root of 0.64.
-7. Find the value of √196.
-8. Simplify √256.
+3. If the area of a square is 49 square meters, what is the length of one side?
-9. What is the square root of 169?
+4. Determine the square root of 225.
-10. Evaluate √289.
+5. A square garden has an area of 121 square meters.
+How long is each side?

-### Pythagorean Theorem Problems
+#### Pythagorean Theorem Problems

-11. A right triangle has legs of 3 cm and 4 cm.
+6. In a right-angled triangle, if one side is 8 meters and the other side is 6 meters, what is the length of the hypotenuse?
+7. A ladder leans against a wall, reaching a height of 4 meters.
+If the bottom of the ladder is 3 meters from the base of the wall, what is the length of the ladder?
+8. The sides of a right triangle are 9 meters and 12 meters.
 Find the length of the hypotenuse.
-12. Find the length of the missing side of a right triangle with legs of 5 cm and 12 cm.
-13. A right-angled triangle has a hypotenuse of 13 cm and one leg of 5 cm.
-Calculate the length of the other leg.
+9. A right-angled triangle has a hypotenuse of 13 meters and one side of 5 meters.
+Calculate the length of the other side.
-14. If one leg of a right triangle is 8 cm and the hypotenuse is 10 cm, what is the length of the other leg?
-15. A right triangle has a hypotenuse of 15 cm and one leg of 9 cm.
-Find the length of the missing leg.
+10. Find the hypotenuse of a right-angled triangle with sides of 7 meters and 24 meters.

-### Word Problems on Square Roots
+#### Word Problems Involving Square Roots

+11. A circular park has an area of 314 square meters.
+Calculate the radius of the park.
+(Use π = 3.14)
-16. The area of a square is 64 square meters.
-What is the length of one side of the square?
+12. The diagonal of a square screen is 50 inches.
+What is the area of the screen in square inches?
-17. A square garden has an area of 100 square meters.
-How long is each side of the garden?
+13. A rectangular garden is 16 meters long and has an area of 128 square meters.
+What is the width of the garden?
-18. If a square has an area of 225 square meters, what is the length of one side?
-19. A square pavilion has a floor area of 256 square meters.
-Calculate the length of one side of the pavilion.
+14. A square tile has a diagonal length of 1.4 meters.
+What is the area of the tile?
-20. The surface area of a square parking lot is 361 square meters.
-How long is each side?
+15. The length of a rectangular room is twice its width.
+If the area of the room is 50 square meters, what are the dimensions of the room?

-### Word Problems on Pythagorean Theorem
+#### Word Problems Involving the Pythagorean Theorem

-21. A ladder is leaning against a wall.
-The bottom of the ladder is 6 meters from the wall, and the top of the ladder reaches 10 meters up the wall.
-How long is the ladder?
-22. Two points are 8 kilometers apart on a straight road.
-A car starts from one point and drives 6 kilometers perpendicularly away from the road.
-How far is the car now from the other point?
+16. Two cities are connected by a straight road.
+City A is 6 km north and 8 km east of City B. What is the shortest distance between the two cities?
-23. A rectangular field is 50 meters long and 40 meters wide.
+17. A rectangular field is 15 meters long and 20 meters wide.
 A diagonal path is to be constructed.
-How long will the path be?
-24. A river is flowing straight between two towns.
-The towns are 12 kilometers apart, and a bridge needs to be built diagonally across the river from one town to the other, making a 9-kilometer direct distance across.
-How wide is the river?
-25. A cable is stretched from the top of a 24-meter pole to a point on the ground 18 meters away from the base of the pole.
-How long is the cable?

-### Mixed Difficulty Problems

-26. Evaluate: √625
-27. A right triangle's legs are 7 meters and 24 meters.
-Find the hypotenuse.
-28. If the area of a square is 256 square meters, what is the length of its side?
-29. A triangle has a hypotenuse of 17 meters and one leg of 8 meters.
-What is the length of the other leg?
+What will be the length of the path?
-30. The square root of what number is 15?
-31. Calculate the length of the hypotenuse of a right triangle with legs measuring 9 meters and 12 meters.
-32. A square playground has an area of 361 square meters.
-Find the length of one side.
-33. If a right triangle has one leg of 10 meters and a hypotenuse of 26 meters, what is the length of the other leg?
+18. A triangular plot of land has two sides measuring 80 meters and 150 meters, and these sides meet at a right angle.
+What is the length of the third side?
-34. Find the square root of 324.
-35. A ladder is 13 meters long and reaches a window 12 meters high.
-How far is the base of the ladder from the building?
+19. A swimming pool ladder is 2.5 meters long and reaches from the bottom of the pool to the poolside, coming out at a right angle.
+If the bottom of the ladder is 2 meters from the wall, what is the depth of the pool?
-36. Evaluate: √400
-37. The hypotenuse of a right triangle is 25 meters, and one leg is 7 meters.
-Calculate the length of the other leg.
-38. If a square has an area of 169 square meters, what is the length of its side?
-39. A right triangle has legs of 14 meters and 48 meters.
-Find the hypotenuse.
-40. Calculate the square root of 529.
+20. A TV screen is 48 inches wide and has a diagonal of 60 inches.
+What is the height of the screen?